aspose-cells/Aspose.Cells-API-References/english/go-cpp/PivotField/SetSubtotals/_index.md

 ## SetSubtotals function

-Sets whether the specified field shows that subtotals.
+Sets how to subtotal the specified field.

 ```go